Gene Simmons Responds To Speculation That KISS Will Perform At Trump’s Inauguration [Video]

 Simmons seemed more interested in promoting his new Rock & Brews restaurant chain and the band’s upcoming world tour in its 43rd year than talking about the festivities following the the presidential and vice-presidential swearing-in ceremony, however.

-Even though Trump — a former Democrat and independent who ran for president as a Republican — mixed with celebrities for most of his career, there has been a lot of media chatter about entertainers performing or often refusing to perform at his inauguration, which will probably be a non-story by January 21 given the ever-evolving news cycle.
+There has been a lot of media chatter about entertainers performing or refusing to perform at the Trump inauguration, which will probably be a non-story by January 21.

 When the Fox & Friends crew asked Simmons about the alleged KISS inauguration performance or nonperformance, the bass guitarist and former Celebrity Apprentice contestant said that he gets similar inquires everywhere he goes, and was not tongue-tied in expressing dismay that the post-election environment continues to be so politicized, The Daily Caller and various other media outlets reported.